mr-sven/x3d-rfm-esp32/X3D-Protocol.md

 The bidirectional X3D protocol is used by various DeltaDore devices and also other vendors are building assets.

-The Message flow is initiatet by Tydom or thermostate or sensor.
+The Message flow is initiatet by Tydom or thermostat or sensor.

 The initiating device sends a loop of 2 up to 5 messages, depending on message content, they contain a counting nibble which counts to zero.
 After the message counts to zero, the actor respondes with it's informations.